SaimShaikh/Cloud_Computing/AWS/AWS_VPN/aws-site-to-site-vpn-lab.md

    - Security group: `mumbai-vpn-sg`
 7. Launch.

-> Since this instance has no public IP, you will only be able to SSH into it later **through the tunnel from the Singapore instance**, or via **EC2 Instance Connect Endpoint / SSM Session Manager** if you want out-of-band access for troubleshooting.
-For this lab, connectivity is proven with `ping` from the Singapore side once the tunnel is up.
+> Since this instance has no public IP, it is **only reachable from the Singapore instance** (the VPN's other end) once the tunnel is up — SSH/ping must originate FROM the Singapore side TO this instance's private IP.
+You cannot SSH into it directly from your laptop; the VPN does not expose it to the public internet.
+If you want laptop-based out-of-band access for troubleshooting, use EC2 Instance Connect Endpoint or SSM Session Manager separately.

 ### Step B6 — Create Customer Gateway (Mumbai)